cse110-sp23-group5/cse110-sp23-group5/specs/magic8ball/magic8ball.md

 # magic8ball.html
-The html page contains a header, a text input, a character select menu, a submit button, and a div with the 8-ball elements.
+The html page contains a header, a text input, a character select menu, a submit button with an audio element, and a div with the 8-ball elements.
 The 8 ball itself contains the image and a paragraph element with the answers.
 The elements are labeled with their respective ids so that the javascript file can select the appropriate element.